disdi/clic-in-litex/docs/nav/development/development-guide.md

     - Added CLIC parameters (`--with-clic`, `--clic-num-interrupts`, `--clic-ipriolen`).
     - CLIC instantiation for compatible CPUs.

+### Software Changes

+The CLINT/CLIC Interrupt Controller Implementations if enabled in LiteX-based RISC-V SoCs can be accessed via software.

+### CLINT Software Integration in Litex

-7. **Software Support** (`.../irq.h`, `.../clic.h`):
+1. **Software Driver** (`.../irq.h`, `.../clint.h`):
-    - Generic Interrupt Service Routines (ISRs) to handle prioritized, external interrupts.
+    - Provides generic Interrupt Service Routines (ISRs) for handling timer and software interrupts.
+    - Includes C functions for configuring and controlling the CLINT via `clint.h`.

+2. **Software Demo Application** (`clint_demo.c`):
+    - Demonstrates triggering and handling software interrupts using the CLINT.
+    - Offers a practical example of utilizing the CLINT C API.

+### CLIC Software Integration in Litex

+1. **Software Driver** (`.../irq.h`, `.../clic.h`):
+    - Implements generic ISRs for managing prioritized external interrupts.
-    - C functions for CLIC configuration and control provided via `clic.h`.
+    - Supplies C functions for configuring and controlling the CLIC via `clic.h`.
-    - Interrupt enable/disable, priority setting, attribute configuration.
+    - Features interrupt enable/disable, priority configuration, and attribute settings.
-    - Support for first 16 interrupts via direct CSR access.
+    - Supports direct CSR access for the first 16 interrupts.

-The CLIC implementation is compliant with the [RISC-V Fast Interrupts (CLIC) specification](https://github.com/riscv/riscv-fast-interrupt) as listed below:

-  - 64 local interrupts with individual control (clicintattr, clicintip, clicintie, cliciprio)
-  - Priority-based arbitration with 8-bit priority levels
+2. **Software Demo Application** (`clic_demo.c`):
+    - Highlights advanced interrupt capabilities of the CLIC.
-  - mithreshold CSR for interrupt filtering
+    - Includes tests for priority-based preemption, interrupt thresholding, and edge/level-triggered modes.
-  - Vectored interrupt mode support in mtvec
-  - Trigger type configuration for edge/level detection

-Some other features from the specification can be added later and currently not supported:

-  - No nested preemption support (missing context preservation)
-  - No CLIC vector table mode (mtvec.mode=11)
-  - No interrupt claiming protocol
-  - Missing several CLIC extensions (Smclicsehv, Sditrig, Smtp, Smcspsw)

-### Demonstrations

-Two new demo applications are included to showcase how to use the CLINT and CLIC from C code.
-These demos illustrate features like:
-- Software interrupts
-- Priority-based preemption
-- Different interrupt trigger modes (edge/level)
+    - Serves as a detailed example of using the CLIC C API effectively.